heche-psb/evotree-docs/docs/source/model.rst

         The MLE estimates of internal nodes are independent of :math:`\sigma^2` (since :math:`\sigma^2` scales the covariance but does not affect the optimal relative positioning of nodes).
 Thus, once :math:`\hat{\mu}` is known, the MLE of internal node values is fully determined by the tree structure and tip data.
 The MLEs are equivalent to the ``ancestral state reconstruction`` under PBMM.

+The MLE for :math:`\mu` and its variance can further be utilized as the parameter for the prior setting in the following variable-rate PBMM.